Etinosa and lady trade words over vow not to have more kids after dad's death

 "She dey mourn, but still get savage reply."

-Nollywood actress Etinosa Idemudia confirmed the break up of her second marriage on social media.
+Etinosa Idemudia confirmed the break-up of her second marriage on social media.

 The actress spoke on the issue after a blogger Stella Dimokorkus shared the news on Instagram.